 One of the common debates in the world of equity analysis is regarding the better valuation matrix.
-While some hold the P/E ratio as a better valuation metrics, for some it is the EV/EBITDA that is the better metrics for valuing companies.
+While some hold the P/E ratio as a better valuation metrics, for some it is the EV/EBITDA ratio that is the better metrics for valuing companies.
 That brings us to the fundamental question on debate between EV / EBITDA vs P/E ratio.
 We first need to understand the pros and cons of EV / EBITDA.
 Above all, it needs to be remembered that these two ratios are not competitive but actually complementary to each other.
 It is also essential to know when to use P/E vs EV/EBITDA ratio so that a clear picture of the financial condition of the company emerges.

 It is common to say that company X has a P/E ratio of 10 and so it is cheap but company Y has a P/E Ratio of 28 and so it is expensive.
 That may be a very simplistic argument, but essentially, P/E is created by market perception.
 Is P/E ratio the outcome or is it the input?
-While P/E ratio is calculated as Price/EPS, actually the market determines the P/E ratio to be attributed for a stock and the price is just the result of that.
-Why does the market give high P/Es for some stocks and low P/Es for other stocks.
+While the P/E ratio is calculated as Price/EPS, actually the market determines the P/E ratio to be attributed for a stock and the price is just the result of that.
+Why does the market give high P/Es for some stocks and low P/Es for other stocks?
 There are a variety of factors at play here.
 Firstly, companies with higher ROE will automatically get a higher P/E ratio as these companies are generating more return per unit of capital.
 Secondly, companies which are in high growth segments or which have disruptive potential also tend to get a better valuation in the market.
-Thirdly, companies with strong brands, very reputed managements or companies that follow the highest standards of corporate governance also get good valuations.
+Thirdly, companies with strong brands, very reputed management or companies that follow the highest standards of corporate governance also get good valuations.
 That explains why Titan gets a P/E ratio that is superior to other jewellery companies.
 P/E ratio is a very useful benchmark for equity valuation.

 The major drawback in the P/E ratio is that it only focuses on the equity component of the capital structure and ignores the debt component.
 Of course, indirectly the P/E ratio also factors the debt component because normally high debt companies get low P/E ratios.
 But a better way to directly factor debt into your capital structure is through the EV/EBITDA approach.